Canary deployments in OpenShift Service Mesh

 name: version-v2

-The DestinationRule is the same that we implemented in the exercises before, with two versions in the subsets to the customer (v1 and v2).
+The DestinationRule is the same one that we implemented in the previous exercises, with two versions in the subsets for the customer (v1 and v2).

 Let’s apply and try different headers to our customer microservice: